- 1Spain: An attractive country for investment

 - Reinforcement of support systems and instruments, with a new frame of reference for public/private and public/public cooperation.

-Having established this, for a project to be classed as “I+E” and, accordingly, to be eligible for financing as a “local employment initiative”, it must meet the following requirements:
+Based on the above, for a project to be classed as “I+E” and, accordingly, to be eligible for financing as a “local employment initiative”, it must meet the following requirements:

 - A local Corporation must support the business project by contributing economic and/or material resources, such as infrastructures or services assisting it in the start-up and management of the business.